 Here’s why all this works: The quick-and-dirty payroll method described here works because of an intentional loophole in the payroll tax laws.
 The loophole, in a nutshell, says you can make your payroll tax deposit with your 941 tax return as long as the amount you owe is less than $2,500.
 If you need, therefore, to pay yourself $20,000-a-quarter, you’ll owe more than $2,500 by the end of the quarter.
 This breaks the loophole-related rule that opens the door to the quick-and-dirty method.

-Five Minute Payroll System: Get More Details in our $20 ebook
+Five Minute Payroll System: Get More Details in our $20 Monograph

 The Quick and Dirty Payroll Method described on this page provides a fast and easy way to handle payroll in simple situations where your annual shareholder-employee compensation is less than or equal to $40,000.

-Interesting in buying and then immediately downloading this ebook?
+Interesting in buying and then immediately downloading this monograph?
 Click this button: